Use of Face Coverings

-- Bandanas still can be worn but must meet the double-layer guidance, and be worn close to the face and chin (not “cowboy style”).
+- Bandanas still can be worn but must meet the double-layer guidance and be worn close to the face and under the chin (not “cowboy style”).

 This guidance does not replace the need for PPE in medical, radiological areas, or other settings, as determined by work planning and control.

 Please remember to wash or replace your face covering regularly.
 Guidance on making, wearing, and washing face coverings can be found on the CDC website.

 If you have any questions about these requirements, please contact your ESH Representative or the Safety & Health Services Division at Ext.
 4056.